SAP-archive/hana-native-adapters/BigQueryAdapter/README.md

 ## Capabilities
-BQAdapter is full finctionl with a vast set of Capabilities, including JOIN relocation and Push-down query
+BQAdapter has a robust set of set of Capabilities, including JOIN relocation and Push-down query

 ```java
 @Override